cognitedata/oryx/README.md

 The more complex way to think about a `HttpHandler` is that there are in fact 3 different ways it may process the request:

 1. Call the next handler with a result value (`'a`), and return what the next handler is returning.
+Here you have the option to eliding the await by returning the `Task` returned by the `next` function.
-2. Return an `Error`result to fail the request.
+2. Return an `Error`result to short circuit and fail the request.
 3. Return `Ok` to short circuit the processing.
 This is not something you would normally do.

-## Operators
+## Operators and Composition

 The fact that everything is an `HttpHandler` makes it easy to compose handlers together.
 You can think of them as lego bricks that you can fit together.
-Two `HttpHandler` functions may be composed together using Kleisli composition, i.e using the fish operator `>=>`.
+Two or more `HttpHandler` functions may be composed together using Kleisli composition, i.e using the fish operator `>=>`.

 ```fs
 let (>=>) a b = compose a b